sirallen/nicStructureApp/Rmarkdown/Background.md

 <hr>
-The figure below shows the size (measured by total assets) of the 20 largest HCs as of the end of 2016, along with their share of assets among the ~600 HCs with at least $1 billion in assets:
+The figure below shows the size (measured by total assets) of the 20 largest HCs as of 2018 Q3, along with their share of assets among the ~600 HCs with at least $1 billion in assets:

 <img src="figure/unnamed-chunk-2-1.png" width="800px" height="700px" style="display: block; margin: auto;" />